-There's also a lot more to figure out compared to the Fitbit Alta.
-Charge 2 on the whole remains simple enough to figure out, given the time.
+But there's also a lot more to figure out compared to the Fitbit Alta HR.

 Essential reading: Which Fitbit should you buy?

-If you'd like a helping hand learning the ins and outs of your new Fitbit tracker, here's a handy guide with plenty of tips and tricks along the way.
+If you'd like a helping hand learning the ins and outs of your new Fitbit Charge 2, here's a handy guide with plenty of tips and tricks along the way.

 How to navigate the Charge 2 interface